-It's too much to hope that any American government will ever even threaten to turn off the spigot of funds to Israel, but if it did the whole Israel-Palestine conflict would be settled in a half hour.
+It’s too much to hope that any American government will ever even threaten to turn off the spigot of funds to Israel.

 Florence.
 As soon as I got there last month I thought: Now things will be all right for a while.
 I had booked a flight for Tirana when an apartment in Fiesole fell through.
 The only things they have in Tirana are the Enver Hoxha Mausoleum and an airport named after Mother Theresa.
 I thought that might be a good situation, work-wise.
 Then an apartment came available on Via Monaco.
 So I went there instead.